 Researchers say that the patient’s personal preference is the main determining factor given the marginal differences in the results obtained from the three treatments.

-Patients who are still active may prefer exercising to medication while those with little mobility may prefer medication.
+Patients who are still active may prefer exercising to medication while those with limited mobility may prefer medication.

 The effectiveness and safety of each treatment should be discussed before any treatment is chosen.

 This is an incredible organization.
 Thank you for your concern of others!